Vasundhra-Gupta/ConnectWithMe/server/Readme.md

 ### Headers
 - Headers are sent to clarify the format of data sent (Content-Type) , or to tell whether the response is to be stored or not(Cache-Control) or token bhejne ke liye (Authorization)

+## we can't directly parse file data so we use a middleware (library) like multer to upload and parse upcoming files.